 Some condo association insurance policies provide a certain level of coverage to individual condo units as well as common areas, while others cover the bare minimum — meaning only the condo building and shared spaces.
 In either case, you’ll need your own condo insurance policy to complement your master policy.

-There are generally three types of condo association insurance policies, and which type you have will determine how much personal condo insurance you need.
+There are generally three types of condo association insurance policies, and which type your condo association has will determine how much personal condo insurance you need.

 Bare walls-in coverage